opensourcecourse/git-assignment/README.md

  - [More on rebasing](https://stackoverflow.com/a/11566503/3645626)

 Now, squash all commits on branch_1 into a single commit, and push again.
-Paste the hash of the commit in the fourth task of answers.md
+Paste the hash of the commit in the Task 5 of answers.md

-# Task 5: Archeology (bonus, 5 points)
+# Task 6: Archeology (bonus, 5 points)

 A file called "secret.py" once existed in this repo.
 Use your git foo to find the commit hash it was created, deleted, and the comments of the file.
-Post your answers in Task 5 of answers.md
+Post your answers in Task 6 of answers.md

 # Submit PR